 The film offers the example of how life in the suburbs was promoted during the 1950’s to support growing families.
 Fuel was cheap, space was plentiful—who cared if you had to drive a long way to work?
 But now, nearly half of our population still lives in what can be called the burbs.
 Fuel is expensive and space is becoming an expensive premium for many incomes.
 Even more problematic, 75% of older Americans still live in these more remote areas in big houses designed for growing families.
 Driving and accessibility are other issues.
 Instead of continuing to promote such communities, it is time to rethink future living arrangements that benefit both children and older and less mobile adults.
 Considering the resources of our planet is equally important.

 The film then tackles the concept of how retirement is currently viewed in our culture.
 Most people today claim it as a right that we all can expect when we get to a certain age.
 Yet, retirement at age 65 is actually a relatively new idea less than 100 years old.
 When Social Security was first enacted, the average life expectancy was only 62.
-Yet, although longevity has increased dramatically as a society, our attachment to that age for retirement stays etched in stone.
+So, although longevity has increased dramatically as a society, our attachment to that age for retirement remains etched in stone.

 As I mentioned before, according to the movie, the majority of us can now expect to live at least 15 years past the traditional retirement age.
 But what does that look like?
 And as psychologist Laura Carstensen says, “There isn’t anything in the psychology literature that suggests that it’s good for people to go on vacation for decades.”
 Ouch!

-Perhaps more importantly, even if we wanted to spend the remaining years of our lives kicking back and doing nothing, how many of us can realistically do that?
+Perhaps more importantly, even if we wanted to spend the remaining years of our lives kicking back and doing nothing, how many of us can really do that?
 Studies show that many older Americans have little or no savings to carry them through an extended lifetime.
 And let’s not forget the possibility that millions of older adults may be unable to financially support themselves should Social Security and Medicare be eliminated.

 The big point of the film is that we are clearly no longer the same people, or live in the same world, as those who existed in 1932 (when Social Security was first enacted) or in 1950 (when the suburbs were promoted) or even in 1970.
 Yet again, as the film says, “But our institutions, economies, policies, Social Security, Medicare, our communities, work, were all designed for who we were 50 years ago.
 They don’t work for us today.”